GoAuditsGoAudits

 3. Shine

-• Keeping all the warehouse machines clean to prevent potential downtime caused due to mechanical failures.
+• Keeping all the warehouse machines clean to prevent potential downtime caused by mechanical failures.

 • Regularly dusting and cleaning the storage shelves and bins to avoid contamination of products and ensure that any spills or damages are promptly addressed.